Sri Ganganagar: Economy

 Paddy (Dhaan/Jhona) fields in the Ghaggar river belt and brick industries near Suratgarh.

 Gypsum is the only mineral, which is mined on a large scale here.

 Desert land was converted to a green town by the efforts of Maharaja Ganga Singh, who brought the Ganga Canal.
 It carries the excess waters of Punjab and Himachal Pradesh to the region.

 The economy of the city is based on agriculture; its main crops are wheat, mustard and cotton.
 Other crops include guar, bajra, sugar cane and grams.
 In recent years, farmers are diverting towards horticulture.
-Kinnow (a citrus family fruit or a hybrid citrus fruit) is a popular horticultural product; other fruits of the citrus family are also grown.
+Kinnow (a hybrid citrus fruit) is a popular horticultural product; other fruits of the citrus family are also grown.
 The city also have the largest carrot market of Rajasthan.